EasyHook/easyhook.github.io/_tutorials/remotefilemonitor.md

 For this purpose, the EasyHook library provides the [`EasyHook.RemoteHooking`](/api/html/T_EasyHook_RemoteHooking.htm) static class and the [`EasyHook.IEntryPoint`](/api/html/T_EasyHook_IEntryPoint.htm) interface.

-Hooks will still be created using the `EasyHook.LocalHook` class from within the payload (see [Creating a local hook](./createlocalhook.html)).

- 1. [`EasyHook.RemoteHooking.Inject`](/api/html/M_EasyHook_RemoteHooking_Inject_1.htm): injects the specified 32-bit/64-bit library into the process identified by the provided process Id.
+ 1. [`EasyHook.RemoteHooking.Inject`](/api/html/M_EasyHook_RemoteHooking_Inject_1.htm): injects the specified 32-bit/64-bit payload assembly into the process identified by the provided process Id.
 Parameters can be provided that are passed into the injected library.
- 1. [`EasyHook.RemoteHooking.CreateAndInject`](/api/html/M_EasyHook_RemoteHooking_CreateAndInject.htm): creates a new process in a suspended state from the provided executable path and command line, and then injects the specified 32-bit/64-bit library as per `Inject`.
+ 1. [`EasyHook.RemoteHooking.CreateAndInject`](/api/html/M_EasyHook_RemoteHooking_CreateAndInject.htm): creates a new process in a suspended state from the provided executable path and command line, and then injects the specified 32-bit/64-bit payload assembly as per `Inject`.
  1. [`EasyHook.RemoteHooking.WakeUpProcess`](/api/html/M_EasyHook_RemoteHooking_WakeUpProcess.htm): used in conjunction with `CreateAndInject` from the payload/injected library to wake up the process when ready.
  1. [`EasyHook.RemoteHooking.IpcCreateServer<T>`](/api/html/M_EasyHook_RemoteHooking_IpcCreateServer__1.htm): a helper method used to initialise an IPC channel from the injector / host.
  1. [`EasyHook.RemoteHooking.IpcConnectClient<T>`](/api/html/M_EasyHook_RemoteHooking_IpcConnectClient__1.htm): a helper method used to connect the client to the IPC channel after injection (called from within injected library running in the target process)
  1. [`EasyHook.IEntryPoint`](/api/html/T_EasyHook_IEntryPoint.htm): the payload assembly must include a public class that implements this interface.

-Once injected the payload is able to use `EasyHook.LocalHook` to create the hooks.
+Once injected the payload will use `EasyHook.LocalHook` to create the hooks (see [Creating a local hook](./createlocalhook.html)).

-<h4>EasyHook.RemoteHooking.Inject</h4>
+<h4>Internals of EasyHook.RemoteHooking.Inject</h4>

  1. `EasyHook.RemoteHooking.Inject` serializes the configuration, including the payload assembly path and parameters
- 1. Injects the native EasyHook32/64.dll into the specified target process.
+ 1. Injects the native EasyHook32/64.dll into the specified target process depending on whether it is 32-bit or 64-bit.
+If necessary EasyHook will automatically use the EasyHookSvc32/64.exe helper to inject from 32-bit into 64-bit and vice versa.
-    <br />`EasyHook.RemoteHooking.Inject` will wait until it is signalled or times out.
+    <br />`EasyHook.RemoteHooking.Inject` will wait here until it times out or until it has been signalled that injection has completed/failed.
     <br />*-- now running within target process --*
  1. EasyHook32/64.dll completes "managed injection" by loading EasyLoad32/64.dll
     <br />(EasyLoad attempts to create a new AppDomain so that the injection library can be unloaded)